jsreport/jsreport/README.md

 see [https://jsreport.net/learn](https://jsreport.net/learn) for an overview of concepts, guides, clients and general documentation.

 ## Configuration
 jsreport loads `jsreport.config.json` configuration file on start.
 The configuration file is the most common way to adapt jsreport settings like http port.
-In addition to configuration file you can use also corresponding command line arguments or options passed directly through nodejs code.
+In addition to configuration file you can use also corresponding command-line arguments or options passed directly through nodejs code.

 See [config](https://jsreport.net/learn/configuration) documentation for details.

 ## Extensions
 The jsreport official distribution includes the most of the currently implemented extensions.
-However there are still new extensions popping up which are not yet part of jsreport and you may like to additionally install it.
+However, there are still new extensions popping up which are not yet part of jsreport and you may like to additionally install it.
 See the list of extensions [here](https://github.com/jsreport/jsreport-core#list-of-extensions).

 You are also not limited to extensions we provide to you and  you can implement your own.
 See the [Implementing custom extension](https://jsreport.net/learn/custom-extension) article.

 ## Node.js

-You can find documentation for adapting this jsreport distribution using nodejs and also information for integrating it into an existing nodejs application in article [adapting jsreport](https://jsreport.net/learn/adapting-jsreport).
+You can find documentation for adapting this jsreport distribution using nodejs and also information for integrating it into an existing nodejs application in the article [adapting jsreport](https://jsreport.net/learn/adapting-jsreport).

 This distribution includes many extensions like jsreport studio you may not need.
 To start from the ground see repository [jsreport-core](https://github.com/jsreport/jsreport-core).